Terms & Conditions

 Scenarios for refund:

-1. At any time before the commencement date of your Bootcamp, you may cancel your Bootcamp and receive an amount equivalent to the monies paid by you for the relevant Pre-Paid period less 15% cancellation fee.
+1. At any time before the commencement date of your Bootcamp, you may cancel your Bootcamp and receive an amount equivalent to the monies paid by you for the relevant Pre-Paid period less 15% cancellation fee and as per the refund table.

 Additional rules for refund: